X

 remained the first order of the

-year in Texas, where school accommodated to
+year in Texas as well, and school accommodated itself to

 the planting, growing